Kyaruforever/CS3511-DRAC-Task2/README.md

 Use `test_multi.py`, you can get a extra file `avg.csv` which is the average value of all csv file.

 ## Notes
-Our code is used for model resnet50d (that is all 'modelname' in instruct is 'resnet50d' ), if you want to use other models, you should edit the `train.py`, `test.py` and `test_multi.py`.
+Our code is used for model resnet50d (that is, all 'modelname' in instruct is 'resnet50d' ), if you want to use other models, you should edit the `train.py`, `test.py` and `test_multi.py`.

 Also, you need create file structure for your model.